The slowly-cooled magma chamber inside an ancient eroded-away volcano produce the beautiful and surreal

 An ongoing project to document a seemingly unchanging Australian rural landscape.
 Somewhere between Hay and Griffith, New South Wales.

-Using a single oddly-shaped tree and their distant neighbour, i want to explore the use of different film stocks on the same image across an entire calendar year,
+Using a single oddly-shaped tree and its distant neighbour, i want to explore the use of different film stocks on the same image across an entire calendar year,

 but with roughly a year between each image.
 Next goal; May 2019 using Fomapan 100